partiql/partiql-lang-kotlin/docs/wiki/documentation/Numeric Data Type & Arithmetic Operations.md

 Unless otherwise specified, a mathematical operator:
 1) takes a field name or expression of a numeric data type as operand
-2) For Unary operation, the result type will be the same as the operand
+2) For Unary action, the result type will be the same as the operand
-3) For Binary operation, and the two operands are of the same type, the result will be the same as the type of operands.
+3) For Binary action, and the two operands are of the same type, the result will be the same as the type of operands.
-4) For Binary operation, and the two operands are not of the same type, PartiQL will attempt to automatically coerce the operand.
+4) For Binary action, and the two operands are not of the same type, PartiQL will attempt to automatically coerce the operand.
 5) If one or more operands are MISSING, then the result will be missing. else if one or more operands are null, then the result will be null.

 ### Overflow
-With Type Inferencer and runtime type check enabled, Integer constraint will be honored and we check if the result of the mathematical operation exceeds the range that can be represented with the result type.
+With Type Inferencer and runtime type check enabled, Integer constraint will be honored and we check if the result of the mathematical action exceeds the range that can be represented with the result type.

 Without type inferencer and runtime type check, the default runtime integer representation is `INT8`, and overflow can still happen if the result exceed the range that can be represented with the `INT8` type.